r-uben/mistral-ocr-cli/README.md

 ## Support

-For issues or questions, please open an issue on [GitHub](https://github.com/yourusername/mistral-ocr/issues)
+For issues or questions about this CLI tool, please open an issue on [GitHub](https://github.com/r-uben/mistral-ocr-cli/issues)

+For questions about Mistral AI's OCR API, please refer to [Mistral's official documentation](https://docs.mistral.ai) or contact their support.

+## Legal

+"Mistral AI" and "Mistral" are trademarks of Mistral AI.
+This project is not affiliated with or endorsed by Mistral AI.
+The use of Mistral AI's OCR API is subject to Mistral AI's [Terms of Service](https://mistral.ai/terms/).